sejtenik/trmnl-words-of-the-day-plugin/README.md

 and enriching way to expand their vocabulary.
 Ideal for language learners and word enthusiasts, it provides seamless access to daily linguistic insights from trusted dictionary platforms.

+It can also provide alternative word meanings using the GPT-3.5-turbo model.
+To enable this functionality, set the OPENAI_API_KEY in the .env file.
+In this case, GPT will provide meanings, example usage, pronunciation, and more, in parallel with conventional dictionaries, as one of the random options.

 ## Requirements
 This code interacts with various web sites and the TRMNL webhook API.
 You will need to host and execute the code yourself to periodically push updated words to TRMNL.